Quality and Qualifications Ireland

 Q: Do CE workers need to hold a minimum qualification?

-A: In order to be part of the adult/child ration, CE workers must hold a minimum qualification.
-A CE worker who is in training to gain a minimum qualification can work directly with the children but may not be included in ratio.
+A: In order to be part of the adult/child ratio, CE workers must hold a minimum qualification.
+A CE worker who is in training to gain a minimum qualification can work directly with the children but may not be included in the adult/child ratio.

 Q: I’ve been approved AIM Level 7 funding for a child in my service.
-Does that person have to have a Fetac Level 5 qualification?
+Does that person have to have a QQI Level 5 qualification?

 A Yes, unless you have been granted an exemption by Pobal.
 Such exemptions will primarily be for children with medically complex needs who require specialised health supports.